buildpacks/spec/platform.md

     - MUST contain a layer containing all image extension-provided and buildpack-provided Software Bill of Materials (SBOM) files for `launch` as determined by the [Buildpack Interface Specfication](buildpack.md) if they are present
       - `<layers>/sbom/<buildpack-id>/launch.sbom.<ext>` MUST contain the buildpack-provided `launch` SBOM
       - `<layers>/sbom/<buildpack-id>/<layer-id>/launch.sbom.<ext>` MUST contain the buildpack-provided layer SBOM if `<layer-id>` is a `launch` layer
-      - TODO: if image extension SBOM files are included here, there could be collisions between image extension ids and buildpack ids...
     - MUST contain one or more app layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more launcher layers that include:
         - A file with the contents of the `<launcher>` file at path `/cnb/lifecycle/launcher`